 For me, flowers, decorations, and paper goods fell to the bottom of the list, so I spent the least amount on those items.
 The caterer fell somewhere in the middle, so I chose a middle-of-the-line caterer.

 The things that were most important to me?

 Even though I was willing to splurge on those items, I still sought out good deals.
-I approached it with this mentality: “these things are important to me, so it’s okay to splurge, but let’s do this smart and look for good deals, too.”
+I approached it with a “these things are important to me, so it’s okay to splurge, but let’s do this smart and look for good deals, too” mentality.